-Like the first Rochester Conference on Coherence and Quantum Optics in 1960, the 1963 paper/thesis by Vernon and Feynman[24] on the "Interaction of Systems" was motivated by the invention of the maser.
+Like the first Rochester Conference on Coherence and Quantum Optics in 1960, the 1963 paper/thesis by Vernon and Feynman[26] on the "Interaction of Systems" was motivated by the invention of the maser.
 It is a particularly suggestive combination of the languages of the electrical engineer and the physicist.
-Lacking again was the explicit concept of quantized impedance.
+It appears Feynman and Vernon had the insight to devote a thesis to impedance matching to the maser.
+However, lacking again was the explicit concept of quantized impedance.

-Had exact impedance quantization been discovered in 1950 rather than 1980, one wonders whether the impedance concept might have found its way into the foundation of QED at that time, before it was set in the bedrock, to underpin rather than illuminate electroweak theory, QCD, and gravity[5].
+Had exact impedance quantization been discovered in 1950 rather than 1980, one wonders whether the impedance concept might have found its way into the foundation of QED at that time, before it was set in the bedrock, to underpin rather than illuminate electroweak theory, QCD, and gravity[29-31][11].

-Since the pivotal 1980 discovery, and particularly in the past few years, understanding of the role of quantum impedance in electron dynamics, and particularly condensed matter, has been expanding at an accelerating rate, as shown by a sampling of the literature [27-78].
+Since the pivotal 1980 discovery, and particularly in the past few years, understanding of the role of quantum impedance in electron dynamics, and particularly condensed matter, has been expanding at an accelerating rate, as shown by a sampling of the literature [32-84].

-Expanding the understanding of quantum impedances beyond the photon and Landauer/quantum Hall impedances to the generalized impedances associated with all potentials appears to offer great promise in condensed matter physics.
-Unlike particle physics, which is the focus of the present approach, the relevant length scale for such a perspective is not the Compton wavelength, but rather the deBroglie wavelength, the wavelength associated with the Doppler-shifted Compton frequency[79].
+Extending the understanding of quantum impedances beyond the photon and Landauer/quantum Hall impedances to the generalized impedances associated with all potentials appears to offer great promise in condensed matter physics[85].
+Unlike the particle physics focus of the present approach, the relevant length scale in condensed matter is not the Compton wavelength but rather the deBroglie wavelength, the wavelength associated with the Doppler-shifted Compton frequency[86].

-ʻspinor' flux quantum monopole charge quantum dipole dipole quantum
+'spinor' flux quantum monopole charge quantum dipole dipole quantum

 electric dark observable dark

 magnetic observable dark observable